 Out of consideration for your classmates, please set your cell phone to silent mode during class.
 Students are encouraged to bring laptops or tablets to class as the instructor will assign online activities and readings that will require the use of a laptop or tablet.
-Laptops and tablets should not be misused, such as checking distracting websites.
+Laptops and tablets should not be misused, such as checking distracting websites, or using them during class lectures and guest speakers.
 Use your best judgment and respect your classmates and instructor.